Udriște Năsturel: Main work period

 Panaitescu sees Năsturel as potentially responsible for the effort to collect fragmentary historiographic texts and arrange them into an ideologically coherent whole.
 This effort, Panaitescu argues, eventually produced part of the compilation known as Letopisețul Cantacuzinesc.
 Năsturel's blason poem was also republished in the Romanian in 1643, then republished in 1644.
 He may have written various other poems in the vernacular, but they appear lost.
-One scholarly theory proposes that the Logothete also contributed the first Romanian version of Neagoe Basarab's political manual, or Teachings, and a hagiography of Niphon of Kafsokalyvia.
+One scholarly theory proposes that the Logothete also contributed the first Romanian version of Neagoe's political manual, or Teachings, and a hagiography of Niphon of Kafsokalyvia.
 Philologist Sextil Pușcariu attributes him a second hagiographic translation, which tells the story of Great Martyr Catherine.
 Iorga and Boris Unbegaun also credit Năsturel as the translator of a Russian account of the fall of Constantinople.

 Peak influence

 His father and his brother Șerban were no probably no longer alive by the time of his ascendancy; Cazan, who was still active, never joined the Boyar Council, and only held the rank of Bucharest ispravnic.
 Năsturel and Maria's first son, Mateiaș, was born in 1635; some two weeks later, Maria died, leaving the child to be adopted by his godparents, Prince Matei and Princess Elena.
 He was groomed by the couple as Wallachia's heir-presumptive.
 Udriște later remarried, to a Despa, with whom he had another son, Radu Toma, and a daughter, Măricuța.
 He educated his second son at home, arranging him to be tutored in Latin by a scholar Teodor of Kiev.
 Radu Toma was also an early scribe for his manuscript of Barlaam and Josaphat.

 Throughout most of his career, Năsturel probably resided in the old capital, Târgoviște, leaving on diplomatic missions to the Polish–Lithuanian Commonwealth and the Habsburg monarchy (1638), then more regularly to the Principality of Transylvania (1648/9, 1652, 1655).
 Târgoviște hosted his own lyceum, the Schola Graeca et Latina, staffed by Kievan expatriates; in parallel, Năsturel himself taught at the Slavonic School, which existed in the same city.
 This educational effort combined his focus on upholding the Latin origin of the Romanians, but also their commitment to Orthodoxy.